 Please download the PDF for a complete check list of recomended items to bring.

-We are open for private guest functions during the winters.
-Please book well ahead to resurve your winter excursion.
+We are open for private guest functions during the winters from March 1st to April 20th.
+Please book well ahead to reserve your Aurora winter excursion.
 We also offer the best Aurora viewing in the NWT from August 15 to Sept 30.
 Escape the City of Yellowknife and away from the ambient lights of the city to our Wilderness lodge.

 Bears can be dangerous but if you follow some guidelines, you can stay safe.